How to give gifts that wow: the ultimate guide

 Wedding anniversaries, for example, lend themselves to nostalgic gifts such as photo frames or candle holders.
 University gifts, on the other hand, tend to be more practical, such as stylish notebooks and storage tins.

-The occasion can sometimes give us a better idea of what direction to take - it shows you’re thinking, just in a slightly different way.
+The occasion can give us a better idea of what direction to take - it shows you’re thinking, just in a slightly different way.

 Think outside the box